-By Kim Herman, Compliance Manager
+By Kim Herman, Director of Compliance

 One of the biggest changes was the definition of an insured’s home state.
 The enactment of the Non-admitted and Reinsurance Reform Act (NRRA) in 2010 has prompted state regulations and filing processes to change.
 According to the NRRA Compliance Guide “The NRRA [reformed] the regulation of surplus lines insurance by limiting regulatory authority over surplus lines transactions to the home state of the insured and setting federal standards for the collection of surplus lines premium taxes, insurer eligibility, and commercial purchaser exemptions.”
 It has also helped to more clearly define the home state of the insured as “(i) the state in which an insured maintains its principal place of business or, in the case of an individual, the individual’s principal residence; or (ii) if 100% of the premium of the insured risk is located out of the state referred to in clause (i), the state to which the greatest percentage of the insured’s taxable premium for that insurance contract is located.”*

 Beacon Hill works closely with state departments of insurance and surplus line associations to make sure we are requesting the most up to date state required forms from our agents and insureds.
 As the surplus lines broker, it is our responsibility to make sure the correct forms are on file for each insured, as well as using the correct forms to report information to each state.
 An example of this would be the Part C Affidavit that must be sent to the Excess Line Association of New York when reporting a new or renewal policy.
 This form was updated in July 2011 and the Excess Line Association of New York (ELANY) will no longer accept the older editions.
 We will attach the most current forms to our quotes and we prefer that agents use these forms when completing their pre-binding requirements.